cap-security-cartel/report-generator/source/report.md

 4. When the vault is nearly depleted (most assets are borrowed), these rounding discrepancies can trigger the `LossFromFractionalReserve` revert, blocking critical system functions.

-## Impact Explanation The impact is medium.
+**Impact Explanation:** The impact is medium.
 When triggered, this issue causes system-wide failures affecting core protocol functionality:

 1. Borrows become impossible to execute
 2. Repayments cannot be processed